The New Order (album)

 The New Order is the second studio album by American thrash metal band Testament, released on May 10, 1988.
+It was the band's first album to chart on the Billboard 200, peaking at number 136, and is considered to be an essential release of the late 1980s thrash metal scene.

-Overview
+Background and recording

-Alex Skolnick recounts of the album recording process:
+While on tour in promotion of their 1987 debut album The Legacy, Testament began writing multiple songs on an acoustic guitar in the back of their tour bus, many of them would later appear on The New Order.
+Guitarist Alex Skolnick recounts of the album recording process:

 "We barely got done with our first couple of tours on that first album cycle when we were informed we have to have another album, soon! [...]
 We got spooked in a way, because we never had to come up with music on the fly. [...]
 By the time we finally recorded the album, we neglected to look at our recording contract.
 We actually had it in our contract that there's a minimum of 40 minutes of music, and we clocked in under that! [...]
 Our album was promptly sent back...we added the Aerosmith tune, we added those little instrumentals, we extended a couple of sections...that was all done so we wouldn't be in breach of contract."

 — Alex Skolnick, 2013 via Metal Injection.